 Guangzhou Travel Guide

-As a true example of the city's desirability and prosperity, one of Guangzhou's other titles is "City of Overseas Chinese" because of the high number overseas Chinese and foreign residents.
+As a true example of the city's desirability and prosperity, one of Guangzhou's other titles is "City of Overseas Chinese" because of the high number of overseas Chinese and foreign residents.
 According to statistics, there are 1.35 million overseas residents, including 520,000 overseas Chinese and Chinese with foreign nationalities from over 116 countries and areas.
 Furthermore, 830,000 Hong Kong and Macau citizens, and more than 1 million returned overseas Chinese and their families and relatives have been drawn to Guangzhou for business-related reasons.

 In terms of sightseeing, Guangzhou is one of the most important tourism cities in China.
 One reason for its popularity is because it is located so close to Hong Kong and easily accessed.
-The city is richly endowed by nature, and has its own unique flavor and entertainment activities as a result of its rich Cantonese culture.
+The city is richly endowed by nature and has its own unique flavor and entertainment activities as a result of its rich Cantonese culture.
 It has a flourishing service industry for business, trade, and domestic and international tourism.